trisitaroy/magic-school/README.md

 ## Featured technologies
 * [Angular](https://angular.io/guide/setup-local) :Front-end web app framework allowing application UI to be dynamic
 * [Express Js/Loopback framework](https://loopback.io/doc/en/lb3/Installation.html): Highly-extensible, open-source Node. js framework that enables you to Create dynamic end-to-end  REST APIs with little coding.
+* [Agora RTC](https://docs.agora.io/en/Video/product_video?platform=All%20Platforms):The Agora Web SDK library uses APIs in the web browser to establish connections and control the communication and live broadcast services.
 * [Watson Text to speech](https://cloud.ibm.com/catalog/services/text-to-speech) : You can generate human-like audio from written text.
 * [Watson Language Translator](https://cloud.ibm.com/catalog/services/language-translator) : The service allows users to translate text from one language to another.
 * [Watson Assistant Education-AI-ChatBot](https://cloud.ibm.com/catalog/services/watson-assistant) : The service defines a dialog that a student and a course provider might experience as a student searches for learning content.Students can input grade-level and academic topics question, and the chatbot responds with course recommendations and learning content links.